inginerie-software-2023-2024/proiect-inginerie-software-scienceteam/README.md

-- Instructions on running the Flutter app and android emulator.

-To use the emulator you will have to create one in AndroidStudio.
+- To use the emulator you will have to create one in AndroidStudio.
-Depending of the type of processor that you use, you will have to change the setting accordingly.
+- Depending of the type of processor that you use, you will have to change the setting accordingly.

 - You must use VSCode to open the folder PROIECT_2 where the app is.